python-zeroconf/python-zeroconf/README.rst

 0.28.3
 ======

-* Reduced a time an internal lock is held which should eliminate deadlocks in high-traffic networks.
+* Reduced a time an internal lock is held which should eliminate deadlocks in high-traffic networks, thanks to J. Nick Koston.

 0.28.2
 ======